-The School Curriculum and Standards Authority (the Authority) continues to monitor the impact of Novel Coronavirus (COVID-19).
-If any adjustments to processes are required in 2023, the Authority will provide advice for students, teachers, school leaders, parents/guardians/carers and the community through the Authority website and circulars.
+If any adjustments to processes in 2024 like those made in previous years are required, the Authority will provide advice for students, teachers, school leaders, parents/guardians/carers and the community through the Authority website and circulars.

 We encourage everyone to stay up to date with our latest communications and resources as they become available.